Create and manage dashboards

 After you select all the devices to show on the tile, select Update.

 After you finish adding and customizing tiles on the dashboard, select Save.
-Doing so takes you out of edit mode.

 To edit a tile, you need to be in edit mode.
 The different tile types have different options for customization: